MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 > [!NOTE]
-> You can access the output of the Azure Quantum Resource Estimator in JSON format using the `result.data()` method.
+> You can also access the output of the Resource Estimator in JSON format using the `result.data()` method.
 >
 > ```python
 > result.data()
 > ```

-For more information, see [the full list of output data](xref:microsoft.quantum.overview.resources-estimator#output-data) of the Azure Quantum Resource Estimator.
+For more information, see [the full list of output data](xref:microsoft.quantum.overview.resources-estimator#output-data) for the Resource Estimator.

 ### Change the default values and estimate the algorithm

-When submitting a resource estimate request for your program, you can optionally specify some characteristics.
-Use the `jobParams` field to acccess all the values that can be passed to the job execution and see which default values were assumed:
+When submitting a resource estimate request for your program, you can specify some optional parameters.
+Use the `jobParams` field to access all the values that can be passed to the job execution and see which default values were assumed:

 ```python
 result.data()["jobParams"]